Lu5ck/linux-Kernel-Builder-Action/README.md

 # macOS-Kernel-Builder-Action
-MacOS Github Standard Runner has higher spec than Linux so why not?!
+MacOS Github Standard Runner has higher spec than Linux so let's try making it work.